puckettventures/converse/api/README.md

 # Converse API

 The Converse API is a powerful backend service that allows you to manage and interact with text-to-speech (TTS) sessions through a set of well-defined API endpoints.
-Built as an AWS SAM (Serverless Application Model) application, it leverages the scalability and security of AWS while providing a robust and flexible interface for your application's needs.
+Built using AWS SAM (Serverless Application Model), it provides scalable and secure functionality with AWS services such as Lambda, SQS, and DynamoDB.

 ## Features

-### 1. Create Reader
+### 1. Narrate Conversation
-**Endpoint**: `/create-reader`
+**Endpoint**: `/narrate-conversation`

 **Method**: `POST`

-**Description**: Initializes a new reader session by accepting a large body of text and a session name.
-This endpoint processes the text, identifies the number of voices required, and stores the session for future use.
-The conversation index is initialized at 0, allowing sequential reading.
+**Description**: Initializes a new TTS session by accepting a text input.
+The service breaks the text into parts and queues each part for voice generation using the OpenAI API.

 **Parameters**:
-- `text`: The body of text to be read.
+- `text`: The body of text to be narrated.
-- `session_name`: A unique name for the reader session.
+- `session_name`: A unique identifier for the narration session.

-**CRUD Operations**:
-- **Create**: Initialize a new reader session.
-- **Read**: Retrieve the reader session information.
-- **Update**: Modify the existing reader session details.
-- **Delete**: Remove a reader session.

-### 2. Read
+### 2. Check Narration Status
-**Endpoint**: `/read`
+**Endpoint**: `/check-narration-status/{session_name}`

 **Method**: `GET`

-**Description**: Retrieves the next voice data file chunk from the initialized reader session, along with a `chunk_id` to indicate which part of the text is being read.
-This allows the API user to keep track of the progress in reading the session.
+**Description**: Retrieves the current status of a narration session, including whether the TTS generation is complete and the list of generated audio files.

 **Parameters**:
-- `session_name`: The name of the reader session.
+- `session_name`: The name of the session to check.
-- `chunk_id`: (Optional) The ID of the last retrieved chunk, to get the subsequent chunk.

 ## Setup and Requirements